kkyick2/py_netscript2/README.md

 # py_netscript2

-This Python script (version `20250528_1737`) uses `Netmiko` to execute commands on network devices concurrently, reading device details from CSV files and commands from text files.
-It skips special termination commands (e.g., `exit`, `quit`), saves outputs to JSON and per-device text files, and logs to timestamped files based on a JSON configuration.
-A wrapper script (`run_batch.py`) enables concurrent execution for multiple CSV files listed in a batch file (`run_batch1.txt`).
+This Python script (version `20250626`) uses `Netmiko` to execute commands on network devices concurrently via SSH, reading device details from CSV files and commands from text files.
+It skips termination commands (e.g., `exit`, `quit`), saves outputs to JSON and per-device text files (if enabled), and logs to timestamped files based on a JSON configuration.
+The script uses `ThreadPoolExecutor` for device-level parallelism.
+Wrapper scripts (`run_batch.py` and `run_batch_mp.py`) process multiple CSV files listed in a batch file (e.g., `run_batch1.txt`) using direct function calls or multiprocessing, respectively.

 ## Folder Structure